higlass/higlass-python/README.md

 ## Development

-**higlass-python** is primarily a Python project, but it includes JavaScript for the anywidget-based front-end code (`src/higlass/widget.js`).
+**higlass-python** is a uv workspace monorepo that includes the main library and additional packages (e.g., **higlass-schema**).
+It's primarily a Python project, but includes JavaScript for the anywidget-based front-end code (`src/higlass/widget.js`).
 We use [uv](https://github.com/astral-sh/uv) for Python development and [deno](https://github.com/denoland/deno) for linting and type-checking JavaScript.

 All formatting, linting, and tests are enforced in CI.